tlacloc/tezos-utils/README.md

 Create test account (if needed) and store the information in scripts/accounts.js.
 Add the name of the smart contract file in scripts/config.js (in `contractsConfig`).

+### Other configurations

+I highly recommend to create build/ and test_retults/ folders on your main project before running any command of the Commands section, in some cases the ouput files/directories has root permissions, you can fix it by running the following command:

+`sudo chmod -R a=wr build/`

+Do the same for the test_results

 ## Commands

 ### Compile contract